-Approved as edited by the Board of Governors: November 1, 2022 Approved by the Strategic Planning Committee: November 9, 2022 Approved by the Faculty and Staff: November 16, 2022
+Approved by the Board of Governors: October 3, 2023

+Approved by the Strategic Planning Committee: November 10, 2023

+Approved by the Faculty and Staff: November 3, 2023

+Approved by the Students: October 25, 2023

 Mission

 The Chicago College of Oriental Medicine is established to trailblaze new ways to educate, train and graduate our traditional healthcare professionals.
 Our curriculum and clinical experience are uniquely designed to promote the philosophy of medical pluralism, fostering cooperation between TCM and other medical models, and preserving the integrity of each through multidisciplinary education and open communication.